cnmq2/S32K-MCU/Assignment_1/Exercise_01_CISC_RISC.md

 # Personal opinion:

-RISC is more suitable for modern embedded systems due to:
+RISC is more suitable for modern embedded systems due to these reason:

 * Offers higher execution speed and better pipelining.